willfarrell/aws-wishlist/README.md

 - [-] Response Header Policy (easier to meet security best practice and reduce header size) (workarounds, add more behaviours or set to single char):
   - [ ] Unable to remove `Server` header - workaround possible, set to `_`
   - [x] Unable to set headers to blank (ie `Server`, `X-Powered-By`) [2023-01-03](https://aws.amazon.com/about-aws/whats-new/2023/01/amazon-cloudfront-supports-removal-response-headers/)
-  - [ ] `Content-Security-Policy` incorrectly applies to non-html - workaround possible
-  - [ ] Add support for `Permissions-Policy`, apply to html and js files only - workaround possible
-  - [ ] Add support to `Report-To`/`Reporting-Endpoints`, apply to html files only - workaround possible
-  - [ ] Maybe there needs to be an option to set the mime types a header should be applied to - workaround possible

 - Protocol Feature Parity w/ CloudFlare
   - [N/A] HTTP/2 PUSH/0-RTT (https://www.linkedin.com/pulse/dear-cloudfront-wheres-server-push-0-rtt-http3-almost-agarwalla/?articleId=6662735421019160577) (Deprecated: https://developer.chrome.com/blog/removing-push/)
   - [x] HTTP/3 [2022-08-15](https://aws.amazon.com/about-aws/whats-new/2022/08/amazon-cloudfront-supports-http-3-quic/)